Supporting Our Children

 - Planned ignoring should be used only when the child or others are not in immediate danger, the child is not becoming increasingly distressed or property is not being destroyed.

 - Distraction –The stimulus of a new resource, activity or change of staff will often help the child to refocus and can be used at times when negative behaviour is being displayed.

 - Re-direction – In giving a child a visual or verbal demand can reinforce the desired behaviours and help the child regain focus.

 - Sensory snacks – Short bursts of physical/sensory activity can often improve a child’s focus prior to more focused tasks.

 We never exclude but instead would offer a differentiated/personalised curriculum and would negotiate with the LA for additional funding to provide 1:1 support if deemed to be appropriate.
-Process of this would be through review of EHCP.
+The process of this would be through a review of EHCP.

-We always make reasonable adjustments in terms of the best use of school resources and organization of classes/work spaces to provide a fully inclusive programme of support.
+We always make reasonable adjustments in terms of the best use of school resources and the organisation of classes/workspaces to provide a fully inclusive programme of support.